decryller/wraith/README.md

+**Any actions taken based on the provided code and guidance herein are undertaken at the sole discretion and responsibility of the individual who performs them.**
 ## About Wraith
 Wraith is an open source fully external Minecraft Ghost Client for Linux.\
 Memory operations powered by [alma](https://github.com/decryller/alma)\